Ormož

 Ormož ([ˈóːɾmɔʃ]; in older sources Ormuš, Ormosd, Friedau, Prekmurje Slovene: Ormošd) is a town in the traditional region of Prlekija, part of Styria, in northeastern Slovenia.
 It lies on the left bank of the Drava River and borders with Croatia on the opposite bank of the river.
 It is the administrative seat of the Municipality of Ormož.

 Name

 Ormož was attested in written records in 1273 as Holermůs (and as Holrmues in 1299 and Holrmůs in 1320).
 The name is based on the Latinized name Alramus, borrowed from Germanic Alram (< *Aþala-hraban, literally 'noble ravan').
 The person designated by the name is uncertain, but a possible namesake is Salzburg Bishop A(da)lram (reigned 821–836) because the Ormož area became the property of the Archbishopric of Salzburg in the ninth century.

 History

-The settlement received market rights in 1293 and town rights in 1331, and it was predominantly know under its German name, Friedau.
+The settlement received market rights in 1293 and town rights in 1331, and it was predominantly known under its German name, Friedau.
 Until 1919, the population was predominantly German; the census of 1900 mentioned 892 inhabitants, with German as the predominant spoken language (593) followed by Slovenian (227).